-With melting capacity of 300kg the typical materials what we manufacture with are:
+With a total melting capacity of 300kg on site and an achievable individual casting weight around 60kg the typical materials what we manufacture with are:

 Leaded Gunmetal (LG2 & LG4) has excellent machinability and great wear resistance with a high resistance to corrosion.
 This makes it a great all round option often used wear pressure tightness is required such as valve and pump bodies.
 It also is ideal for decorative plaques and will produce a high quality polished surface.